RJonMshka/CS474Homework1/README.md

 ### Implementation
 The implementation of Set Theory DSL is done with the help of `Enumeration` or [enums](https://docs.scala-lang.org/scala3/reference/enums/enums.html) construct.
 Enum types are used as Set Expressions (or Instructions) for the DSL. `Mutable Maps` are used to store variables.
 The `Scope` class is the implementation of named and anonymous scopes whose instances hold a name, a pointer to the parent scope, their bindings or reference environment and a `Mutable Map` which holds the reference to its child scopes.
 The support of Object-Oriented Programming (OOP) behavior is also implemented.
 Various `SetExpression`s are added as compared to the homework1 (branch `master`). `ClassStruct`, `MethodStruct`, `ObjectStruct` and some other constructs are used to create support for Classes, Objects, Fields, Methods and specifically dynamic dispatch and inheritance.
+Interface, Abstract Class declaration and their composition to create sophisticated hierarchical structures are also featured as part of homework 3 (branch `homework3`).
 A deep down implementation, syntax and semantics is covered in the next section.

 ---